-- Avoid overflow of water-controlled valves are provided in water supply system. - Close supervision for water supply system.
+- > Avoid overflow of water-controlled valves are provided in water supply system. - Close supervision for water supply system. - > Push taps are installed for water conservation - Water Conservation awareness for new students - Sprinklers usage for gardening and grass cover

 3. Locate the point of entry of water and point of exit of waste water in your institute.